murali94k/Interactive-Study-App/README.md

-# interactive Study Book App
+# Interactive Study Book App

 A new Flutter project from Inquisitive Scholars.